Triggering live chat sessions from the bot

 If the chat was not attended by a live agent, the “Error” exit from the “Live chat” block will be triggered after 180 seconds (default, can be changed in the block settings) so that you can still handle this situation automatically and not make your customer wait forever.

-Below is a simple example of a customized /_start_live_chat skill that will disable live chat on weekends and between 6 pm ..
+Below is a simple example of a customized skill that will disable live chat on weekends and between 6 pm ..
 9 am, asking customers a series of questions instead.

-• The second SWITCH block checks if the current time is before 9 am or after 6 pm.
+The second block checks if the current time is before 9 am or after 6 pm.
 If so, the second message is displayed, and again the '/support_afterhours' skill is triggered.
 The current time (in GMT) is accessible as $_hour system attribute.

-• If both SWITCH blocks conditions fail, the LIVE CHAT block is triggered to assign the current conversation to an agent.
+If both SWITCH blocks conditions fail, the block is triggered to assign the current conversation to an agent.
 If the agent does not pick up the chat before the timeout, the "ERROR" node is triggered and two more messages are sent.
 After this, the same '/support_afterhours' skill is triggered.